datboi-1337/art_engine/README.md

 # Split metadata and image generation
 All metadata will be generated immediately upon running `npm run generate`.
 This allows generation to happen much faster, and provides a trait breakdown in the terminal upon completion, with a prompt to continue to photo generation.
 Any issues with metadata/compatibility can be seen and rectified much faster, then when all is well, image generation can take place.
 ![photoGeneration](media/proceed_to_photo_generation.png)

+**NOTE**: Your most recent generation is cached in build/json/_imgData.json.
+You can regenerate images again with the command `npm run generate_photos`.
+This is especially useful when a trait needs to be edited, since you can regenerate the images without needing to *also* regenerate the metadata.

 # Compatibility Wizard
 You will be prompted in the terminal for any incompatibilities in your collection when running generation.
 Incompatible traits must be defined by first selecting the item that will be selected first in the layersOrder, then choosing a trait that will be selected after the first.
 The incompatibility wizard will only allow you to select options that appear *after* the first trait.